How to Apply

 - Average age of applicant varies from year to year but most applicants are between 18 and 21.

 Members of the Internship Program get to work alongside and learn from

-30 Production Staff, 8 Designers, and 4 Directors from around the country and world.
+- 50+ Production Staff, 8 Designers and 4 Directors from around the country.